Engee documentation

 Yes

-# Fluid dynamic compressibility — fluid compressibility modelling option
+# Fluid dynamic compressibility — the option of modeling the compressibility of a liquid

 Details

-Select this checkbox to include changes in fluid density due to fluid compressibility.
-If Fluid dynamic compressibility is checked, changes due to the mass flow rate of the fluid in the block are calculated in addition to density changes due to pressure changes.
-In the Isothermal liquid library, all blocks calculate density as a function of pressure.
+Check this box to enable changes in the density of the liquid due to its compressibility.
+If the check box is selected Fluid dynamic compressibility, then the changes associated with the mass flow rate of the fluid in the block are calculated in addition to the density changes associated with pressure changes.
+In the library Isothermal liquid all blocks calculate density as a function of pressure.

 Default value